 Although La Serrana has budget options available (dorms start at 30,000 COP/$10 USD) we chose to splurge a bit.
 After weeks of dorm rooms, we wanted a private room (it’s our freaking honeymoon, after all).
 La Serrana Hostel has a unique option that we said yes to: a deluxe glamping tent for 85,000 COP/$30 USD a night – hardly a splurge by most standards, but it sure felt like a lot in comparison to the $10 dorms!
 The glamping tent is a big, cozy canvas tent built onto a wooden deck overlooking a valley, fully outfitted with electricity, a warm bed, and a dresser.
 We fell asleep peacefully listening to the wind as rain fell on the tarp covering our canvas tent: all the best parts of camping outside, with none of the discomfort!
 Our favorite part of our tent was the view from the deck.
 Eucalyptus trees, gardens, chirping birds, grazing cows, mountains, coffee farms, sunset … it was absolutely spectacular.
 We shared a romantic honeymoon evening watching the sun set over the mountains and drinking blueberry wine on our deck.
 We then proceeded to ruin the romance by nerdily drunk birding.

 In addition to the fancy glamping tents and dorm options available, you can camp at La Serrana Hostel with your own gear: we saw a few tents, hammocks, and even an RV parked on the grassy lawn, in close proximity to the clean shared bathrooms.
 For a budget traveler, it’s a fantastic option: camping is only 20,000 COP/$7 a night.
 If luxury is more your thing, La Serrana’s sister property, Las Camelias, has private rooms and its own lounge, from 125,000 COP/$43 USD.
-See prices and more information about rooms here.
+Check availability and pricing for each room type here.

 Our Favorite La Serrana Hostel Moment